Cool water treatment time

 With proper immediate care

 Burn injuries occur when skin or tissue is damaged by heat, chemicals, electricity, or radiation.
-Prompt and proper treatment is crucial for minimizing damage, preventing infection, and promoting optimal healing with minimal scarring.
+Prompt treatment is essential to reduce complications such as infected burns, while the use of advanced solutions like burn silver dressings supports faster wound burn healing and helps minimize scarring.

 Superficial burns affecting only the outer layer of skin (epidermis).
 Skin appears red and painful but no blistering occurs.